Juniper/libxo/encoder/rtoon/rtoon-spec.md

   real TOON's tabular eligibility requires uniform, purely-scalar objects; it has no mechanism for absorbing a nested object's fields into the parent row at all.
+- Always `\uXXXX`-escaping non-ASCII BMP codepoints (Section 2.2) -
+  real TOON's Section 7.1 table leaves this as an encoder's own choice (SHOULD emit literal UTF-8, MAY emit `\uXXXX`); rtoon commits to the `\uXXXX` option everywhere it applies, rather than leaving it unspecified per-encoder.

 Scalar typing (Section 2.3 - unquoted `true`/`false`/`null`/numbers
 decode as their typed values, quoting is what forces a string reading)